alexispuckett3/LAB9/Home.md

 **Part Two: Keep your Distance**

 We then added to the code we worked on in Part One to make it so that the robocar will move forward until an object is within 15cm of the car, which in that case it will move backwards until the object is over 15cm away again.
+Our code for this can be found in the files of this repository under lab9part2_copy_20240306160801.ino.

 To do this, we began by changing the values of setpoint, Kp, Kd, and Ki.
 ```c++